amonks/run/README.md

-Run is free for noncommercial and small-business use, with a guarantee that fair, reasonable, and nondiscriminatory paid-license terms will be available for everyone else.
+Run is free for noncommercial and small-business use, with a guarantee that fair, reasonable, and nondiscriminatory paid-license terms will be available for large businesses.
+Ask about paid licenses at a@monks.co.
 See LICENSE.md or invoke the program with `-license` for more details.

-Commercial licenses are available for 5$ per seat per month (billed yearly) by emailing a@monks.co.
-Discounts may be available for large deals, project contributors, markets with low purchasing power, customers I am fond of, or any other reason, at my discretion.
-Never hurts to ask.

 Run is made by Andrew Monks, with help from outside contributors.
 See CONTRIBUTORS.md for more details.

-Additionally, Run makes use of a variety of open source software.
+Run makes use of a variety of open source software.
 See CREDITS.txt for more details.